How To Quickly Clean Up Your WordPress Database

-I’m putting this post on my site because I’m tired of search for the commands.
+I’m putting this post on my site because I’m tired of searching for the commands.

 There are plugins that will clean up your WordPress wp_posts table, but if you have access to the database you can do this yourself.